 Professionalism – Executive Council

 The governing body of WWF-Hong Kong is the Executive Council, where members are professionals from conservation, scientific and business fields with strong commitment to nature conservation.
 They serve on a voluntary basis, providing advice from their professional perspectives.
 They set the strategic direction, approve the annual budget and conservation programmes, and also monitor the operations of WWF-Hong Kong.
-The Executive Council meets five times a year with the Annual General meeting usually being held in November.
+The Executive Council meets four times a year with the Annual General meeting usually being held in November.
 Members of the Executive Council must be trustee members of WWF-Hong Kong and are elected by trustee members at the Annual General Meeting.
 Council members are appointed on three-year terms, and are eligible for re-election.
 Meanwhile, a number of sub-committees composed of experts are set up to enhance the breadth and depth of the Executive Council’s work.
 The chairman of each sub-committee sits on the Executive Council to provide professional advice on relevant issues.
 The sub-committees are:

 The Development Committee oversees overall fundraising initiatives of WWF-Hong Kong.
 The committee provides advice on matters concerning fundraising strategies to secure funding from individual donors, corporate donors, major donors, trading and events for the support of WWF-Hong Kong’s mission.